 On the other hand, AP courses likely aren’t a good option for those who lack a strong work ethic, self-confidence, or intrinsic motivation.
 They’re also not a great option for those who aren’t high achievers.
 Finally, they tend to be a poor fit for “unconventional” students who resist a traditional curriculum, whether these students are gifted or not.
 AP courses follow a standard curriculum, taught at a prescribed pace, with strict standards of evaluation.
 They thus leave little room for flexibility on the part of teachers.

 That said, there’s much variance among and within schools in the way AP courses are taught.
 Some teachers have the ability to modify teaching to meet the learning needs of gifted students.
 Other teachers lack the expertise to make the necessary adjustments to enable some gifted students to realize their full potential in an AP classroom.

-There’s lots of variation among Montessori schools in terms of specific policies and practices, in Toronto, Ontario, and elsewhere.
+There’s lots of variation among Montessori schools in terms of specific policies and practices.
 While many of these schools provide an ideal learning environment for gifted students, some don’t.
 Below, we outline the main benefits and drawbacks of a Montessori education for gifted students.

 In some ways, Montessori schools are similar to other schooling options for gifted children.
 If they’re willing and able to meet the learning needs of gifted kids, through special programs or adaptations, they can be a great fit.
 If they’re not able to do this, they’re unlikely to be a good fit.
 It’s thus very important to look at the specific policies and practices of any Montessori school, to see whether it’s able to meet the special learning needs of your gifted child.